Click on a link to the right to jump to a particular section or click “Download PDF” to access a printable copy.

 ▪ Beginning scriptwriting

-▪ MIDDLE SCHOOL drama program offers enrichment classes and electives for students wanting to further their performance skills.
+MIDDLE SCHOOL drama program offers year-long elective classes for students wanting to further their performance skills.

 Middle School students will learn and develop the following skills: